Photonic Freeze-In: Introduction

 The freeze-in mechanism~\cite{Hall:2009bx} is a compelling solution to the origin of the cosmological dark matter relic density.
 In this paradigm, dark sector particles were not in equilibrium with the Standard Model (SM) in the early universe, usually due to an assumption of very weak interactions between the dark sector and the SM.
 Despite this, the correct relic density can be achieved through a gradual build-up of dark matter via the annihilations of SM particles.

 There are a multiplicity of simple models that realise the freeze-in mechanism, many of which utilise a tree-level portal interaction with a light vector or scalar mediator.
-In this work we present a minimal scenario with a loop-level origin, in which the dark matter couples via an effective interaction to the photon field-strength squared, $F^{\mu\nu}F_{\mu\nu}$.
+In this work we present a minimal scenario with a loop-level origin, in which the dark matter couples via an effective interaction to the photon field-strength squared\footnote{This effective interaction can also produce dark matter via thermal freeze-out, a scenario known as Rayleigh dark matter~\cite{Weiner:2012cb,Frandsen:2012db,Kavanagh:2018xeh}.}, $F^{\mu\nu}F_{\mu\nu}$.
 This operator can be generated by integrating out heavy charged particles in a UV-complete model.
-This \textit{photonic freeze-in} scenario is a viable phenomenological possibility which until now has not been investigated.
+This \textit{photonic freeze-in} scenario is a viable phenomenological possibility which has been underexplored.

 Photonic freeze-in can quite naturally be realised for any post-inflationary reheat temperature where the new heavy, electromagnetically charged states required for the UV completion are kinematically inaccessible.
 Since the relevant effective operator is non-renormalisable, our scenario is an example of ultraviolet freeze-in~\cite{Elahi:2014fsa}.
 The correct dark matter abundance can be attained for dark matter masses as low as tens of keV, with lighter masses excluded by warm dark matter constraints.